-I’m Rebecca and I was born in ’75, the Year of the Rabbit.
+I’m Rebecca D. Dillon and I was born in ’75, the Year of the Rabbit.
 I’ve been making homemade soaps and bath and body recipes for over 15 years.
 Like all beginners, I look back on some of my old projects and find myself cringing.
 I’ve definitely learned a lot and I love how artisan bath and body has evolved over the past decade or so.
-I still have so much to learn and I still make mistakes, but I have so much fun making new things.
+I still have so much to learn and I still make mistakes.
+However, I have a lot of fun making new things.
 And that’s how I ended up blogging.

-I also try to offer a variety of bath and body recipes that are suited to both beginners as well as old pros.
-Everyone starts somewhere after all, and sometimes even an old pro can learn some new tricks.
-As I feel like I’m constantly a student in some way, I don’t really consider myself a “Pro.”
-But I do have a clear understanding of the basics – which leads me to push what’s accepted or recommended for a recipe or ingredient and use it in a new or different way.
+I also try to offer a variety of bath and body recipes that are suited to both beginners as well as seasoned pros.
+Everyone starts somewhere after all.
+And even an old pro can learn some new tricks.
+As I feel like I’m constantly a student in some ways, I don’t really consider myself a “Pro.”
+Though I do have a clear understanding of the basics and beyond.
+This leads me to push what’s accepted or recommended for a recipe or ingredient and use it in a new or different way.
 Sometimes it fails.
-Other times something really awesome comes out of it.
-So never be afraid to experiment, learn and try new things!
+Other times something really awesome comes out of the experience.
+Therefore, my advice is to never be afraid to experiment, learn and try new things!

 It’s kind of funny how I ended up here.
 Growing up I always wanted to be an artist, a writer and a teacher.
 And now I kind of feel like I’m doing all three!

-In addition to being a now full time blogger – Yay!! – I’m also a mom to a pretty kick ass son, Cody.
-He’s an old soul with a desire to help people, so obviously, I’m super proud.
-And, because he had a crafty mom, he has a crafty girlfriend, Paris, who is equally awesome.
+In addition to being a copywriter, blogger, and marketing specialist —Yay! — I’m also a mom to a pretty kick ass son, Cody.
+He’s an old soul with a desire to help people.
+He’s currently finishing up his masters.
+So, obviously, I’m super proud.

 I am also mother to a fabulously stubborn miniature dachshund named Jasper.
-He’s middle aged and can be a bit grumpy at times but he’s aces at cuddling when I need it most.
-He’s also pretty dead set at eating whatever he can get his chompers on and insisting he’s in fact a person and most assuredly not a dog.
+He’s my little old man, also a gemini, and can be a bit grumpy at times.
+The awesome part though, is that he’s aces at cuddling when I need it most.
+He’s also pretty dead set on eating whatever he can get his teeth into.
+(Just don’t feed him chicken!)
+He also insists that he is in fact a person and most assuredly not a dog.